 This Information Memorandum does not, and is not intended to, constitute an offer or invitation by or on behalf of the Issuer, the Arranger or the Joint Lead Managers to any person to subscribe for, purchase or otherwise deal in any Notes.
-Nor is this Information Memorandum intended to be used for the purpose of offers or invitations to subscribe for, purchase or otherwise deal in any Notes.
+This Information Memorandum is not intended to be used by any person for the purpose of offers or invitations to subscribe for, purchase or otherwise deal in any Notes.